brandeis-llc/clams-acoustic-classification-segmentation/README.md

 ### Using docker

 We also provide [`Dockerfile`](Dockerfile).
-If you want to run the segmenter as a docker container (not worrying about dependencies), build an image from this project directory using the `Dockerfile` and run it with the target directory mounted to `/segmenter/data`.
+If you want to run the segmenter as a docker container (not worrying about dependencies), first build an image from this project directory using the `Dockerfile`.
+Note that the image will not use the PyPI package version, but copy the code as of the build-time.
+Then run the image with the target directory with audio files to process mounted at `/segmenter/data`.
 Just MAKE SURE that target directory is writable by others (`chmod o+w $TARGET_DIR`) because a non-root user will be running the processor in the container.
 For example,

 ```bash
 git clone https://github.com/keighrim/audio-segmentation.git